EnesDemirkaya/Vibration-Tester-ADXL357-FFT/README.md

 This script calculates the damping ratio of the cantilever beam using the exponential decay method.
 The damping ratio is a crucial parameter in understanding how quickly vibrations diminish over time, indicating the amount of energy lost during each oscillation cycle.

-- **Input:** Accelerometer data recorded during the beam's oscillation.
+- **Input:** Numpy array of accelerometer data recorded during the beam's oscillation.
-- **Output:** Damping ratio value that indicates how quickly the system's vibrations are dying out.
+- **Output:** Damping ratio value that indicates how quickly the system's vibrations are dying out, filepath of the saved time response plot with found peaks and decay envlope.

 #### 3. `Plot STFT and FFT.py`

 This script plots both the Short-Time Fourier Transform (STFT) and the Fast Fourier Transform (FFT) of the accelerometer data.
-These frequency analysis tools are used to understand the frequency components of the vibrations over time and can provide insights into the dynamic behavior of the cantilever beam.

 - **STFT:** Helps analyze how the frequency content of the signal evolves over time.
+Used to compare how the recording went.
 - **FFT:** Provides a snapshot of the frequency content of the entire signal.
+Used to find frequency peaks aka natural freq of the recording

 #### 4. `save_plain_npy_fixed_samplerate.py`